kae3g/grainkae3g/README.md

 ### Organization

+**Trish's explanation**: *"We're part of something bigger - a Public Benefit Corporation that's committed to using technology for good.
+Every line of code we write is in service of creating a better world."*

 - **Grainpbc**: [@grainpbc](https://github.com/grainpbc) (Public Benefit Corporation)
 - **Grainstore**: [grainstore.edn](grainstore/grainstore.edn) (31+ modules)
 - **Session Log**: [docs/SESSION-811-SUMMARY.md](docs/SESSION-811-SUMMARY.md) (latest)

 ### Documentation

+**Glow's helpful guidance**: *"We've created a beautiful library of knowledge that's designed to help you succeed.
+Every document is written with love and attention to detail, because we want you to feel supported every step of the way."*

 - 📚 **Course Materials**: [docs/course/](docs/course/)
 - 🔧 **Architecture Docs**: [docs/architecture/](docs/architecture/)